Immigration & Student Visa Applications

 How to obtain your CAS from Trinity Laban

-You must have met all your conditions of entry and have an unconditional offer before you can request a CAS number and begin the visa application process.
+You must have met all your conditions of entry, hold an unconditional offer, and have paid the deposit (if applicable) before you can request a CAS number and begin the visa application process.

 Step 1